japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 Furthermore, it handles failures due to shuffle output files being lost, in which case old stages may need to be resubmitted.
 Failures within a stage that are not caused by shuffle file loss are handled by the TaskScheduler itself, which will retry each task a small number of times before cancelling the whole stage.

 DAGScheduler uses an **event queue architecture** in which a thread can post `DAGSchedulerEvent` events, e.g. a new job or stage being submitted, that DAGScheduler reads and executes sequentially.
-See the section <<event-loop, Internal Event Loop - dag-scheduler-event-loop>>.
+See the section [Event Bus](#event-loop).

 DAGScheduler runs stages in topological order.